katholiek-onderwijs-vlaanderen/sri2db/README.md

 const results = await multiClient.configuredSync();
 ```

-and the resutls will have the following structure:
+and the results will have the following structure:
 ```
 [
     { isFulfilled: true, isRejected: false, value: 4 }, // if the promise resolved